x-vin/covidcures/docs/src/naturopathic.md

 ## 12. A variety of anti-inflammatory herbal teas and other home remedies, containing nutrients and other properties that are potently beneficial to the immune system

 ### Objective
-The mitigation of inflammation in the body through herbal decoctions based on scientific / empirical evidence, and thereby supporting the immune system
+The mitigation of inflammation in the body through herbal decoctions based on scientific / empirical evidence, and thereby supporting the immune system.

 ### System
-Naturopathy / Nutritional medicine / Ayurveda
+Naturopathy / Nutritional medicine / Ayurveda.

 ### Can be used alongside other allopathic treatments
-Yes
+Yes.

 ### Status of authorisation:
-Supported by scientific evidence / empirical knowledge / traditional validity / widespread anecdotal evidence
+Supported by scientific evidence / empirical knowledge / traditional validity / widespread anecdotal evidence.

 ### Protocol and treatment approach:
 How to brew a better cup of tea: